darklab8/fl-darkbot/docs/features/alerts.md

 - you can turn on `. alert base_health_is_decreasing enable` command for making alert if base loses its health.

+## PoB Good alerts

+First add bases for tracking, the alerts will work only if there are bases added by `. base tags` command about which [u can read there](./tracking_bases.md).
+After that you can add pob good alert configs like that:

+- `. alert pobgood_quantity_below_than add commodity_food 1000` - to add alert if commodity good below than 1000
+- `. alert pobgood_quantity_below_than remove commodity_food` - to remove alert about commodity good
+- `. alert pobgood_quantity_below_than clear` - to remove all pob good alert configs
+- `. alert pobgood_quantity_below_than list` - list settings of this alert

+Also exists `pobgood_quantity_above_than` alert, that is configured same, but works in opposite way of alerting when amount of good is above the desired threshold amount

 ## Ping message

 - By default Discord server owner is pinged ( `<@DiscordServer.Owner.ID>` )